mgreensmith/mgreensmith.github.com/_posts/2016-12-09-docker-for-mac-how-to-access-host-services-from-containers.md

 tags: [docker, macos, containers]
 comments: true
 ---
+*Update:* This workaround is no longer necessary as of Docker for Mac version 17.06, which provides a special Mac-only DNS name `docker.for.mac.localhost`, which resolves to the internal IP address used by the host.

 A few months ago, I built out a docker-compose-based local development environment for our dev team who had been using a long-in-the-tooth vagrant-based environment to run backend databases.
 We have traditionally run ruby and nodejs services on our macs, and connected to virtualized databases, which now run in containers.

 I expanded the stack by adding adding a web proxy container, to mimic our production traffic routing locally.
 For the proxy to route requests to upstream services, I needed to find an accessible, consistent network interface on the host.
 It turns out that this needs a little extra network config on the host.